Mich-b/webappsecuritybook/011exam/001exam.md

 # Introduction
-Due to the COVID-19 situation the exam format has changed from a digital exam to a written assignment outlining the security strategy taken during your project.
+The exam involves a written assignment outlining the security strategy taken during your project.
 This security strategy will have to be defended during a virtual interview.

+# Scoring
+This exam counts for 30% of the total course grade.

 # Possible cases
 ## Case 1: I'm working on the project